simple-login/documentation/docs/report-abuse.md

 ## How to report an abusive user?

-If you notice that a user is using SimpleLogin for malicous reasons, please report it to:
+If you notice that SimpleLogin is used for malicious reasons, please report to:

 > [abuse@simplelogin.io](mailto:abuse@simplelogin.io)